awcodify/sysctl-theme/_posts/2025-05-14-dark-mode-in-arsxy-theme.md

 ## Conclusion

-Sysctl's dark mode implementation gives you complete control over the appearance of your site while respecting user preferences.
+Arsxy's dark mode implementation gives you complete control over the appearance of your site while respecting user preferences.
 By understanding the configuration options and customization techniques outlined in this guide, you can create a dark mode experience that's both visually appealing and accessible.

-Whether you want to default to dark mode, light mode, or disable the feature entirely, Sysctl's flexible configuration system makes it easy to implement your preferred approach.
+Whether you want to default to dark mode, light mode, or disable the feature entirely, Arsxy's flexible configuration system makes it easy to implement your preferred approach.